-1. Attendance and active participation in all sessions.
+Attendance and active participation in all sessions.
 Significant points are deducted from your participation grade for absences.
 Official university activities, documented illness, and jury or military duty are excused.
 Because active group participation is an essential component of this course, missing 25% of classes or more will result in a grade of F for this course.

-- 2. You may collaborate on solving Menus 1 and 2 tasks.
+- 2. You may collaborate on solving Menu tasks.
 However, it is imperative that you can solve problems on your own on tests.
-A good guideline is that after you have solved a problem, you should be confident that you can explain your solution to the class. - 3.
-Complete individual menus of problems, group tasks, and homework problems.
+A good guideline is that after you have solved a problem, you should be confident that you are able to explain your solution to the class. - Complete individual menus of problems, group tasks, and homework problems.
 If you must miss class, it is expected that you will complete any missed group work or tasks from the missed class. - 4.
 Complete article reviews and other readings.
-Directions and expectations for these assignments are on Canvas and/or will be discussed in class. - 5.
-Actively participate in course discussions assigned online or completed in person - 6.
-Complete an in-class Midterm Performance Assessment near the middle of the semester and a Final Performance Assessment at the end of the semester. - 7.
+Directions and expectations for these assignments are on Canvas or given in class. - 5.
+Actively participate in course discussions. - 6.
+Complete an in-class Midterm performance assessment near the middle of the semester and a Final performance assessment at the end of the semester. - 7.
 Develop a final Mathematics Portfolio.
-Full directions and expectations for this assignment will be available on Canvas. - 8.
+Full directions and expectations for this assignment will be available on Canvas and discussed in class. - 8.
+513 Only Complete a final mathematics task to be included in your Portfolio.
+This task will be distributed in class and is in addition to the Portfolio tasks described on Canvas. - 9.
 Have a positive and productive disposition toward yourself, your classmates, and mathematics.
 Be respectful of fellow classmates and the instructor as you share ideas.